A Bold 20-Year Vision for the Future

 A water feature is also contemplated, and the design of its centerpiece will be finalized through a separate, public engagement process.

-Should Council approve the Final Design for the 700 block of Laurel Street, city staff and consultants will continue their work to develop technical construction documents for Centennial Plaza.
+City staff and consultants will continue their work developing technical construction documents for Centennial Plaza.
 These documents will provide detailed engineering and construction information that contractors will use to build the project should funding become available and pursuant to City Council direction.
-However, the timing of construction for the 700 Block of Laurel Street has not been determined.
+The construction schedule for the 700 Block of Laurel Street has not yet been determined.

 Comments or questions?
 Email AdvancePlanning@cityofsancarlos.org.